awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-troubleshooting.md

 The error message might be truncated due to the limit on message length\.
 To retrieve the complete error message, including column name and column type, query the [SVL\_S3LOG](r_SVL_S3LOG.md) system view\.

-The following example queries SVL\_S3LOG for the last query executed\.
+The following example queries SVL\_S3LOG for the last query completed\.

 ```
 select message